-- 1. The Commissioner defines treasury management activities as: - the management of cash flows; - banking, money market and capital market transactions; - the effective control of the risks associated with those activities: - the pursuit of optimum performance consistent with those risks. - 2.
-The Commissioner regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of treasury management activities will be measured.
+- 1. The Commissioner defines treasury management activities as: - · the management of cash flows; - banking, money market and capital market transactions; - the effective control of the risks associated with those activities; - the pursuit of optimum performance consistent with those risks. - The Commissioner regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of treasury management activities will be measured.
 Accordingly, the analysis and reporting of treasury management activities will focus on their risk implications for the Commissioner. - 3.
 The Commissioner acknowledges that effective treasury management will provide support towards the achievement of business and service objectives.
 It is therefore a commitment to the principles of achieving best value in treasury management, and to employing suitable performance measurement techniques within the context of effective risk management. - 4.
-Treasury operations are managed within the overall strategy approved by the Commissioner at three levels: - Formal reviews of strategy and performance by the Commissioner's CFO, Director of Commercial Services, and Assistant Director Finance in conjunction with representatives from the external advisors (Linked Asset Services). - Monthly monitoring is conducted by the Commissioner's CFO, Director of Commercial Services and Assistant Director Finance. - On a daily basis by trained staff under the direction of the Assistant Director Finance.
+Treasury operations are managed within the overall strategy approved by the Commissioner at the following levels: - Formal reviews of strategy and performance by the Commissioner's CFO, Director of Commercial Services, and Assistant Director Finance in conjunction with representatives from the external advisors (Linked Asset Services). - Monthly monitoring is conducted by the Commissioner's CFO, Director of Commercial Services and Assistant Director Finance. - On a daily basis by trained staff under the direction of the Assistant Director Finance - Reports to the Joint Audit Committee and treasury activity. - The annual review of the strategy for the Commissioner.